Plast: Ideology

 Flag of Olena Stepaniv Plast kurin with the abbreviated greeting S.K.O.B.

 Historically, Plast has recognized its main goal to be the patriotic education combined with Ukrainian national traditions, aimed to turn Ukrainian youth into physically and spiritually complete citizens.
 The ideological base of the Plast movement is contained in the chief elements of the pledge sworn by its newly accepted members: loyalty to God and Ukraine; helping others; following the laws of the organization and obeying the Plast leadership.

 According to the Plast law, a plastun (member of the Plast) must be "glorious, conscientious, precise, thrifty, just, polite, brotherly and friendly, balanced, useful, obedient to the Plast leadership, attentive, caring about own health, loving and caring about beauty, well-understanding".
 The organization promotes the preservation of Ukrainian national identity, and preserves the ideals of service to the Ukrainian people and its struggle for independence.
 Plast is based on the principles of supra-denominationalism, apoliticality and non-partisanship.
 At the same time, it supports numerous Ukrainian cultural and civic initiatives, including, among others, the publication of the Encyclopedia of Ukraine.

 Many members of the Plast have joined the Ukrainian army to defend the country during the 2022 Russian Invasion of Ukraine.
+All in all, 80 members of the Plast have fallen on the battlefield since the start of the Russo-Ukrainian War in 2014.